feniljain/knowledge-base/life/README.md

 - Take criticism seriously, but not personally.
 If there is truth or merit in the criticism, try to learn from it.
 Otherwise, let it roll right off you. - Hillay Clinton
 - Forget all the reasons why it won't work and believe the one reason why it will.
 - If you want your life to be a magnificent story, then begin by realising that you are the author. - Mark Houlahan
+- You don't always need a plan.
+Sometimes you just need to breathe, trust, let go, and see what happens. - Mandy Hale
+- The world breaks everyone and afterward many are strong at the broken places. - Ernest Hemingway
+- Every morning we are born again.
+What we do today is what matters most. - Buddha
+- Learn to love slow progress.
+Learn to forgive yourself for the inevitable backsliding.
+And of course, expect to be uncomfortable along the way. - Steven Kotler
+- Balance is not something you find, it's something you create. - Jana Kingsford
+- Simplicity is the ultimate sophistication - Leonardo Da Vinci
+- On your journey through life, make sure your biography has at least one extraordinary chapter.
+- Knowing what must be done does away with fear. - Rosa Parks
+- Do something today that your future self will thank you for.

 ## Books: